technicat/learngodot/chapter2/README.md

 The translation, rotation, and scale are individually editable in the Inspector, but they are combined in a 4x4 matrix, so they can be concatenated (multiplied) with parent transform matrices to calculate the global 3D coordinates of the node.

+All other 3D notes are sublcasses of Spatial.

 ## Save the Scene

 If you hit the Play button now, the editor will still say you first need to select a scene, so you need to save the scene.